Whistling Ridge Energy Project

 Since the creation of the Columbia River Gorge National Scenic Area in 1986, few projects have threatened Gorge resources like the controversial Whistling Ridge Energy Project.

-Status update: 2023 – The state-issued permit for the project expired on March 5, 2022.
-The Washington Energy Facility Site Evaluation Council (EFSEC) is currently reviewing two separate requests, one that would revive the expired permit and another that would transfer the permit and the project to a new owner, Twin Creeks Timber (aka Green Diamond Resource Company).
+Status update: 2024 – The state-issued permit for the project expired on March 5, 2022.
+In 2024, the Washington Energy Facility Site Evaluation Council (EFSEC) reviewed two separate requests, one that would have revived and extended the expired permit and another that would have transferred the permit and the project to a new parent company, Twin Creeks Timber (aka Green Diamond Resource Company).
+On July 17, 2024, EFSEC issued a written order denying both requests and declaring the permit "expired."

 In 2012, state officials reduced the proposed Whistling Ridge Energy Project to no more than 35 wind turbines (down from the original proposal of 85 turbines).
-At that point, the original project applicant, SDS Lumber Company, announced that the project was on hold and "unlikely to move forward."
-SDS never took any steps to move forward with the project.
+At that point, the original project applicant, Whistling Ridge Energy, LLC (WRE), announced that the project was on hold and "unlikely to move forward."
+WRE never took any steps to move forward with the project.
 A permit issued for the project by Washington Governor Christine Gregoire expired ten years later, on March 5, 2022.

 On September 13, 2023, more than a year and a half after the permit expired, requests were filed with EFSEC to resurrect the expired permit, create a new expiration date of November 1, 2026, and transfer the permit to a new owner.
-Although these requests should have been dead on arrival at EFSEC, the requests are currently being processed by EFSEC staff and may be heard and decided by the Council later this year.
+Ultimately, both requests were denied by the Council, and the permit was "declared expired" in a written order

 Background

-Proposed along the boundary of the National Scenic Area and within an area designated for the protection of the endangered Northern spotted owl, the Whistling Ridge Project would mar world-class scenery and harm endangered species habitat, with little to no benefit to the state of Washington’s citizens.
+Proposed along the boundary of the National Scenic Area and within an area designated for the protection of the endangered northern spotted owl, the Whistling Ridge Project would have marred world-class scenery and harmed endangered species habitat, with little to no benefit to the state of Washington’s citizens.

 Icons of the Pacific Northwest, like the Columbia River Gorge, Mount Rainier, and the Olympic Mountains, should be off-limits to large-scale energy development.
 We can combat climate change without having to sacrifice our most special places and our core values.